BetMGM blasts prediction markets in earnings call

 Greenblatt predicted that “the current climate of hyper-spend” would pass.
 He also implied that the present pace of spending was unsustainable.

-The CEO called current financial results “pretty amazing,” with BetMGM having year-over-year growth “despite seeing new, billion-dollar spenders in the category,” a poke at prediction markets.
+The Chief Executive called current financial results “pretty amazing,” with BetMGM having year-over-year growth “despite seeing new, billion-dollar spenders in the category,” a poke at prediction markets.
 They were, he continued, the hot topic at Indian Gaming Association discussions this month.
 “Directionally, it’s helpful,” as event contracts were spurring pressure to expedite digital expansion in states like California.

 As a reaction, BetMGM would be spending less on marketing to OSB-only states, or as Deutsch put it, “we’re going to focus on our strengths.”